prototype74/HyperUBot/GUIDES/SETUP_ArchBasedLinux.md

 ``sudo pacman -Sy python3 python-pip git neofetch ffmpeg flac nano``

-This guide is written specifically to an installation of Arch Linux, however Arch Based Distros (such as Manjaro) should work with no issues either.
+This guide is written specifically to an installation of Arch Linux, however it can be also applicable to Arch Based Distros (such as Manjaro).

 ## 1. Clone the userbot repo.